simeonreusch/fpbot/README.md

 `--daysuntil`  Determines how new the datapoints used should be.
 Default uses all datapoints available.

+`--sciimg`  Experimental: Also downloads the science images from IPAC.

+`--thumbnails` Experimental: Generates thumbnails for all science-images.
+Science images have to be downloaded (see `--sciimg`)

 `--filecheck` Checks all images downloaded for data integrity and redownloads corrupt images.

 **Examples**:

-`./run.py ZTF19abimkwn -dl -fit -saltfit --nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.
+`./pipeline.py ZTF19abimkwn -dl -fit -saltfit --nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.

-`./run.py supernovae.txt -plot --filecheck` Plots all lightcurves for ZTF transients found in supernovae.txt and additionally performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).
+`./pipeline.py supernovae.txt -plot --filecheck` Plots all lightcurves for ZTF transients found in supernovae.txt and additionally performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).

-`./run.py this_looks_interesting -radec 143.3123 66.42342 -dl -fit -plot --daysago 10` Downloads all images of the last ten days of the location given in ra and dec, does PSF-fits and plots the lightcurve.
+`./pipeline.py this_looks_interesting -radec 143.3123 66.42342 -dl -fit -plot --daysago 10` Downloads all images of the last ten days of the location given in ra and dec, does PSF-fits and plots the lightcurve.

 ## Requirements
 - [ztfquery](https://github.com/mickaelrigault/ztfquery) is used to download the image files from IPAC.
 - [ztflc](https://github.com/mickaelrigault/ztflc) is used for PSF-fitting.
 - Marshal credentials are neccessary for determining object ra and dec.